CUNY-CL/yoyodyne/README.md

 Then install:

-    python setup.py install
+    pip install .

-Or:

-    python setup.py develop

-The latter creates a Python module in your environment that updates as you update the code.
 It can then be imported like a regular Python module:

 ```python
 import yoyodyne